myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-16T10:17:39.651Z
+>
+> Brainstorming what to do with a Flutter app with Gemini

+---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-16T10:11:50.112Z
+>
+> > The Google AI Dart SDK has been released to beta.
+This enables you to build generative AI features into your Dart or Flutter app, powered by Gemini, Google’s latest family of AI models.

+medium.com/flutter/what...

+---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-16T10:09:07.236Z
+>
+> So can we easily integrate a generative AI into Flutter app?

+pub.dev/packages/goo...

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-16T02:03:39.100Z
 >
 > This is not my editor but codeimage.dev :)